danger/danger.systems/static/source/guides/a_quick_ruby_overview.html.md

 plugin_json = `bundle exec danger plugin json`
 ```

-`system` - Outputs the command you run in the shell, if will return `true` if the process succeeded.
+`system` - Outputs the command you run in the shell, it will return `true` if the process succeeded.

 ```ruby
 send_congrats if system("gem install pry")